 DNA and the role of genetics can weigh even more heavily on people involved in adoption.
 Adoptees grow up with the biology of one clan and the biography of another, and are sometimes unsupported in healing that split.
 Adoptive parents must accept that they have no hereditary influence on their child.
 Birth parents may grapple with the idea that a child of their own genetic line was diverted from them.

 So the question is: do I like poring over those musty photo albums because the people in them are part of my genetic line?
 Or do I like poring over those musty photo albums because I can see the people who raised the people who raised me?

 It’s probably both.
 Nature AND nurture both play a role in my fascination with my roots.

 I don’t have to put nature and nurture in a hierarchy because in my case they are the same.
-But people who were adopted are often asked to rank their influences.
+But adoptees are often asked to rank their influences.
 Who made you MORE of who you are — your parents or your birth parents?
 In asking the question that can’t be answered, there is no win, only loss, because the question itself emphasizes and reinforces the split.

 Why can’t we simply acknowledge that both biology and biography are important?
-Why don’t we move from either/or-thinking to and-thinking?
-I’m not even talking about 50-50 or equal measures because some things should not be put on a scale.
+Why don’t we move from Either/Or to Both/And-thinking?
+I’m not even talking about 50-50 or equal measures because some things cannot be put on a scale.

 I’m just saying that DNA matters.
 And as a mom via adoption, that doesn’t bother me at all.